JoesCat/gimp-fix-ca/README.md

 ## Installation method

-Developers and Distro installers will be more interested in this install method.
+Developers and Distro installers will be more interested in this install method. this method will also include local language support for the included languages.
+You're welcome to help if you can help upgrade/add a language for Gimp-Fix-CA.

 Installing from Git master requires 2 preparatory steps: